Vaira Vīķe-Freiberga: President of Latvia

-She actively exercised the powers conferred on the President by the Constitution of the Republic of Latvia.
+She actively exercised the powers conferred on the president by the Constitution of the Republic of Latvia.
 She also played a leading role in achieving Latvia's membership in NATO and the European Union.
 She was an invited speaker at numerous international events (such as the joint session of the United States Congress, in June 2006), as well as an outspoken pundit on social issues, moral values, European historical dialogue, and democracy.
 During her presidency she regularly visited towns and villages to meet her constituents in person, and received many thousands of letters yearly from Latvians.

 In April 2005, the United Nations Secretary-General Kofi Annan named Vīķe-Freiberga as a member of his team of global political leaders helping to promote his comprehensive reform agenda.
 In September 2006, the three Baltic States officially announced her candidacy for the post of United Nations Secretary-General.

 Post-presidency

-Since the end of her presidency in July 2007, Dr. Vīķe-Freiberga has been actively participating as an invited speaker at a wide variety of international events.
-She is a founding member and former President of the Club of Madrid, a member of the European Council on Foreign Relations, and honorary patron of several Foundations.
+Since the end of her presidency in July 2007, Vīķe-Freiberga has actively participated as an invited speaker at a wide variety of international events.
+She is a founding member and former president of the Club of Madrid, a member of the European Council on Foreign Relations, and an honorary patron of several Foundations.
 She was a member of the Support Committee of the 2007 European Book Prize and an honorary patron of the Paris Colloquium on the Teaching of European literatures.
-On 14 December 2007 she was appointed Vice-president of the Reflection Group on the long-term future of the European Union.
+On 14 December 2007 she was appointed vice-president of the Reflection Group on the long-term future of the European Union.
 In 2008, she became a member of the European Council on Tolerance and Reconciliation.
-During the Spring semester 2008 she was an invited Senior Fellow at the Institute of Politics, John F. Kennedy School of Government, Harvard University.
-She was chair of the European Research Area Board Identification Committee (2008), chair of the Review panel of the European Research Council (2009), and since December 2007, vice-chair of the Reflection group on the long-term future of the European Union.
-Vaira Vīķe-Freiberga has also been appointed on the Advisory Board of European Association of History Educators EUROCLIO.
+During the spring semester of 2008 she was an invited Senior Fellow at the Institute of Politics, John F. Kennedy School of Government, Harvard University.
+She was chair of the European Research Area Board Identification Committee (2008), and chair of the Review panel of the European Research Council (2009).
+Vīķe-Freiberga was also appointed to the advisory board of the European Association of History Educators (EUROCLIO).
 In October 2011, she was made chair of the European Commission High Level Expert Group on Media Freedom.

-She was a candidate for the first permanent President of the European Council.
+She was a candidate for the first permanent president of the European Council.
 Herman Van Rompuy was eventually chosen for that position.
 Vīķe-Freiberga has said that under the Lisbon Treaty and beyond, a federal Europe is desirable.

-Vaira Vīķe-Freiberga is a member of :
+Vīķe-Freiberga is a member of: